Analysis | The Tax Biden Wants to Double and Trump Might Cut

 6. What might the Trump administration do?

 “We’re looking at also considering a capital gains tax cut, which would create a lot more jobs,” Trump said at a White House news conference on Aug.
 10. He could possibly do that on his own by directing the Treasury Department to publish guidelines that would slash tax bills for investors when selling assets.
 (Their original purchase price would be adjusted upward with inflation, minimizing the “gain” on which they are taxed.)
-That would amount to a tax cut worth more than $100 billion over a decade.
+That would amount to a tax cut worth more than $100 billion over a decade, with any benefits heavily tilted to the wealthy, giving Democrats another opportunity to attack Trump as favoring the rich at the expense of the middle class.
 The change has been a longtime goal of Trump’s top economic adviser, Larry Kudlow, who has said the policy would spur job creation and economic growth because people wouldn’t be taxed on what he’s called “phantom income.”
 To pursue that proposal, the White House would have had to sidestep Congress, which has the sole authority to cut tax rates.

 7. Can the White House do that?

-Note: (An earlier version of this story corrected which taxpayers pay 0% capital gains rate in second answer.)